andrewharvey/asgs2pgsql/README.md

     ./04-load-csv-data.pl < csv2psql.map

 The filename/table name and attribute mappings are defined in `csv2pgsql.map`.
-This step still needs some extra touches to load the I* references.

 Next we load the geometries into these PostgreSQL tables from the SHAPE files using,